saturnlighting/literature-review/README.md

 provides them with a greater sense of security against possible threats in the dark.

 Street lighting provision.
-There may be a big differences between countries.
-Urban density factor.
-Parks in Spain are all lighted, not the same in the UK.
-E.g. 69.9% agree that streets are well lit Latin America (Castillo-Paredes et al. 2022).
+There may be big differences between countries.
+E.g. parks in Spain are all well lit, while in the UK most of them are unlit.
+Population density may be an important factor.

 #### To what extent does darkness influence cycling uptake?